 With the constant change in the capability of information and technology to serve the business, CIO's role in an enterprise is evolving accordingly.
 CIO has to foresee, anticipate business needs for information and then prepare and gear up the information systems to not only make readily available pertinent information to top business decision makers but also preempt the need and present the business value.
 More specifically, here are six ways CIOs can contribute to revenue generation:

-• Readiness of IT for business initiatives.
+• The readiness of IT for business initiatives.
 IT should be highly available and efficient internally that It should take minimum time to market.

 • Better Management of services and operations through IT Systems.
-Bringing the efficiency and effectiveness in the processes which are obviously run on IT Systems.
+Bringing the efficiency and effectiveness of the processes which are obviously run on IT Systems.

 • Better and effective Management of complaints.
 It means an increase in revenue and customer satisfaction.